On the fundamental group schemes of certain quotient varieties: The -divided group scheme of a quotient

-is a closed and normal immersion, and its cokernel is is identified with $G/I$, where $I$ is the subgroup (necessarily normal) generated by all elements of $G$ having at least one fixed point. \end{thm}
+is a closed and normal subgroup scheme, and its quotient is is identified with $G/I$, where $I$ is the subgroup (necessarily normal) generated by all elements of $G$ having at least one fixed point. \end{thm}

 The proof is a simple consequence of Theorem \ref{06.07.2016--1} below, which then becomes the main object of our efforts.

 \begin{proof}[Proof of Theorem \ref{13.09.2016--3}]Let $\chi\,:\,Y\,\longrightarrow\, M$ be the quotient of $Y$ by $I$ and $u\,:\,M\,\longrightarrow\, X$ the morphism induced by $f$.
 Then $u$ is finite-Galois and \emph{etale} \cite[Theorem, \S7]{mav}, ${\rm Gal}(u)\,\simeq\, G/I$, and $\chi$ is genuinely ramified (see Lemma \ref{03.11.2017--1}-(2)).
 Now Theorem \ref{06.07.2016--1} guarantees that the homomorphism